wacncontent/CustomizeTool/output/articles/redis-cache/cache-how-to-scale.md

 ## How to automate a scaling operation

-In addition to scaling your Azure Redis Cache instances in the Azure Portal, you can scale using Azure Redis Cache PowerShell cmdlets, Azure CLI, and by using the Azure Management Libraries (MAML).
+In addition to scaling your Azure Redis Cache instances in the Azure portal, you can scale using Azure Redis Cache PowerShell cmdlets, Azure CLI, and by using the Azure Management Libraries (MAML).

 -	[Scale using PowerShell](#scale-using-powershell)
 -	[Scale using Azure CLI](#scale-using-azure-cli)